makersmecca/PomodoroStudyApp/README.md

 <p>With a clean, distraction-free UI, and an array of Ambient Sounds, HaloFocus assists your workflow and provides tools like Breathing Exercises and To-Do lists to enhance productivity. </p>

 ## FEATURES:
-- <strong>Pomodoro Timer:</strong> Predefined time durations as well as custom time durations for your focus sessions.
+- **Pomodoro Timer:** Predefined time durations as well as custom time durations for your focus sessions.

 ### Dashboard: